 Three of the BMRR wells are biased toward surveillance of groundwater quality immediately downgradient of the facility.
 One well is immediately upgradient of the BMRR.
-The monitoring network is considered adequate for meeting the acceptable risk levels of stakeholders (see Figure 12.30.1).
+The monitoring network is considered adequate for meeting the acceptable risk levels of stakeholders (see Figure 12.27.1).
 Because the groundwater flow direction has been relatively constant in this area in recent years and the potential source is relatively small in area, the number and locations of the wells are sufficient to properly monitor the facility.

 The four BMRR surveillance wells were monitored semi-annually from 1997 through 2004, with samples tested for tritium, gross alpha, gross beta, gamma spectroscopy, and occasionally for Sr-90.
 Because tritium was not observed at concentrations above the DWS, and declining concentration trends, the frequency of monitoring was reduced to annually starting in 2005 and then biannually starting in 2007.
-Because tritium was not detected during the 2018, 2020, and 2022 sample periods, monitoring of the BMRR wells will be suspended starting in 2024.
-See Table 12.30.2 for a comparison of the 2023 and 2024 monitoring programs.
+Because tritium was not detected during the 2018, 2020, and 2022 sample periods, monitoring of the BMRR wells was suspended starting in 2024.
+See Table 12.27.2 for a comparison of the 2024 and 2025 monitoring programs.

-Table 12.30.2.
-Comparison of 2023 and 2024 Monitoring Programs
+Table 12.27.2.
+Comparison of 2024 and 2025 Monitoring Programs

-Well 2023 Sampling Frequency 2024 Sampling Frequency Affected Parameters
+Well 2024 Sampling Frequency 2025 Sampling Frequency Affected Parameters

-084-12 None (a) None (b) Tritium
+084-12 None (a) None Tritium

-084-13 None (a) None (b) Tritium
+084-13 None (a) None Tritium

-084-27 Nonel (a) None (b) Tritium
+084-27 Nonel (a) None Tritium

-084-28 None (a) None (b) Tritium
+084-28 None (a) None Tritium